usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 **Manufacturer:**

-- Provide documentation describing the IoT device capabilities for role-based controls, to establish different roles within the IoT device.
+- Provide IoT device customers with documentation describing the IoT device capabilities for role-based controls, to establish different roles within the IoT device.

 **Agency:**

-- Use the manufacturer documentation to establish policies and procedures for IoT device data security and privacy roles and responsibilities, such as for the roles to authorize IoT devices, audit devices, etc.
+- Use the manufacturer documentation to establish policies and procedures for IoT device data security and privacy organizationally-defined roles and responsibilities.
+Some examples: Roles to authorize IoT devices, roles to audit IoT devices, etc.
 - Create and provide training to those who will be responsible for using the IoT devices to teach them how to set and change the role-based settings.

 ## Policies and procedures for IoT device data integrity.